Football clubs

 ???? - 2010

-The founding date of the original village team is currently unknown, but the side was formed by at least 1909 when they became founder members of the Sedlescombe & District League.
-The club remained members of the league until 1932, when they joined the Hastings League.
+The exact founding year of the original Sedlescombe club is unknown, but the team existed by 1909 and became founder members of the Sedlescombe & District League.
+They remained in the league until 1932, when they joined the Hastings League.

-The club remained members of the Hastings League throughout the 1950s and presumably joined the Eastbourne & Hastings League after their merger, being members of the league in 1970s and 80s.
-The club joined the East Sussex League in 1988 where they remained since.
-By 2008-09 Sedlescombe had reached the Premier Division and in 2010 merged with Sedlescombe Rangers Youth to officially gain a youth section.
+Sedlescombe continued in the Hastings League throughout the 1950s and appear to have become members of the Eastbourne & Hastings League during the 1970s and 80s.
+They joined the East Sussex League in 1988 and reached the Premier Division by 2008–09.
+In 2010 the club merged with Sedlescombe Rangers Youth, formally establishing a youth section.

 Sedlescombe Rangers